Leeskjold/Halo-Custom-Edition-Setup-UPDATED/README.md

  Disclaimer: This project is based on the game "Halo," originally created by Microsoft.
 All rights to the original work belong to Microsoft.
 This modified version is intended for educational and preservation purposes and is not endorsed by Microsoft.

+ Get the game here:

  :How to Install:

  1. Download from given link and extract.
+There is an optional 6GB custom maps.

  2. Launch bizhawk_prereqs.exe (complete this twice) This will help you get setup for gaming.